minerva-ds/autoimmune-predictor/README.md

 Data preparation was extensive, involving extraction from XPT files, cleaning, encoding, and feature selection using domain knowledge and data dictionaries.
 Exploratory Data Analysis (EDA) was conducted iteratively, utilizing heatmaps for correlation visualization, histograms for distribution analysis, and boxplots for outlier detection and correction.
 The Random Forest algorithm was employed to identify important features, while XGBoost and LightGBM were tested for their performance, with XGBoost benefiting from GPU acceleration.
 Logistic Regression was used to assess the predictive power of features, leveraging scikit-learn for model training and statsmodels for p-value computation.

 Random Forest identified key features influencing arthritis, handling missing target data effectively with -1 encoding.
 XGBoost demonstrated quick training times due to GPU support, whereas LightGBM, despite parameter tuning, underperformed without source compilation.
-Logistic Regression was used to identify features that had an affect on arthritis using p-values < .05 and was the main focus as it is the most accepted method for identifying risk factors.
+Logistic Regression was used to identify features that had an effect on arthritis using p-values < .05 and was the main focus as it is the most accepted method for identifying risk factors.
 F1 was the metric optimized for as it provides good class 1 recall balanced with how accurate that classification is.

 The results were interpreted using domain knowledge, highlighting the significant predictors of arthritis.
-Future improvements include developing multiple feature sets and models, employing Variance Inflation Factor (VIF) to address multicollinearity, correcting data skewness, and using optuna to find hyper parameters.
-These steps can enhance the model's f1 score, giving us more accurate results.
+Future improvements include developing multiple feature sets and models, employing Variance Inflation Factor (VIF) to address multicollinearity, correcting data skewness, and using Optuna to find hyperparameters.
+These steps can enhance the model's F1 score, giving us more accurate results.

+## Reproducibility
+- An `environment.yml` file is included to see all of the installed modules from conda in my environment.
+- Models were stored in the `models/` directory allowing you to use and run them for yourself.
+- The code uses extensive markdown and comments.
+- A custom data downloader was created so that you can simply run the file and it will download files to your `data/xpt` folder.
+It does, however, depend on the CDC not changing their URL structure and on their website being up.

 ## Business Understanding
 - **Goal**: Identify and provide actionable insights on the risk factors for arthritis.